 A. We have 3 locations for pick-up depending on the age of the camper:

-Lower Camp (Half Day to Intermediates) uses the Waltham Street entrance but uses the left lane to pick up in front of the Lower School entrance.
+Lower Camp uses the Waltham Street entrance and picks up in front of the camp office entrance.

 Upper Camp uses the Craft Street entrance and picks up in front of the Athletic Center.

-If you have campers in both Upper and Lower Camp, you will use the combined carpool pick-up area off the Waltham Street entrance using the right lane (where drop-off takes place in the morning).
+If you have campers in more than one camp, you will use the combined carpool pick-up area off the Waltham Street entrance using the right lane (where drop-off takes place in the morning).

 A. No, we do not currently offer transportation, but we can help with carpool information.